exasol/kafka-connector-extension/doc/user_guide/user_guide.md

     KAFKA_OFFSET DECIMAL(36, 0)
 );
 ```

-You can use the suggested [Exasol column types][exasol-types] when preparing the
-table.

 Please notice that we convert Avro complex types to the JSON Strings.
 Use Exasol
 `VARCHAR(n)` column type to store them.
 Depending on the size of complex type,